calvin-cs262-fall2020-teamA/Project/UsabilityTest.md

 ## The Test
 1. Reactions to the Login Screen – Tell us your first impressions.
 Are you confused by anything?
 What are your eyes drawn to?
 Is it clear that first you must enter your information to sign in?

-2. General tasks - I’ll ask you to do some of the following tasks, depending upon how much time we have together:
+2. General Tasks - I’ll ask you to do some of the following tasks, depending upon how much time we have together:

     1. Log in as a resident, use any username and password.
     2. Say you are a resident, complete the following tasks: